zyth0s/psi4julia/Tutorials/README.md

 Note: These tutorials are under active construction.

 Julia scripts have the extension `.jl`.
-They be executed from the command line
+They can be executed from the command line
 ```
 julia example.jl
 ```
 or, better, from Julia's REPL (avoids recompilation)
 ```
 julia
+[...]
 julia> include("example.jl")
 ```